 9) In Fig. 7 (and the newly proposed figure -- see 8(e)), the authors should include also data from the C2H4 flame, so that direct comparisons can be made.

-For the comments of 8e and 9, as mentioned above, in the currently study, we focus on the recirculation zone, for the far field is quite similar to that of a nonpremixed jet and has been investigated through other DNS and LES studies.
+In response to comments 8e and 9, as mentioned above, the currently study is focused on the recirculation zone, since the far field is quite similar to that of a nonpremixed jet and has been investigated through other DNS and LES studies.
 Therefore, considering the scope of the current work and the word limit, the far field information is only briefly discussed in the manuscript.

 Reviewer #2: (all replies in bold)